AlphaWallet/alpha-wallet-android/README.md

 ## Contributing

-We intend for this project to be an educational resource: we are excited to share our wins, mistakes, and methodology of iOS development as we work in the open.
+We intend for this project to be an educational resource: we are excited to share our wins, mistakes, and methodology of android development as we work in the open.
 Our primary focus is to continue improving the app for our users in line with our roadmap.